Lebanon says 12 killed in Israeli strikes on southern town

 The ceasefire text grants Israel the right to act against "planned, imminent or ongoing attacks".

-Israeli soldiers are operating inside a "Yellow Line" running some 10 kilometres (six miles) deep inside Lebanon's border, where they are carrying out wide-scale detonations and demolitions of buildings.
+Israeli soldiers are operating inside a "Yellow Line" running some 10km deep inside Lebanon's border, where they are carrying out wide-scale detonations and demolitions of buildings.

 The NNA said Israeli troops carried out detonations in the southern town of Shamaa, and "demolished a monastery and a school" run by a religious order in the town of Yaroun after other detonations of "homes, shops and roads" there.